digitalcytometry/cytospace/README.md

 conda install -c bioconda bioconductor-rhdf5
 Rscript /path/to/generate_cytospace_input_from_cellranger_output.R /path/to/scRNA_h5_directory /path/to/output
 ```
 Please note that this script expects the standard output file named `filtered_feature_bc_matrix.h5` to be located in the provided `/path/to/scRNA_h5_directory`.
-Your specified output directory must already exist.

 To run `generate_cytospace_input_from_spaceranger_output.R` from the command line:
 ```bash